 Transportation expenses may be covered if it increases capacity of children served or maintains your ability to maintain current operations.

 Can land donation be used as matching value/funds?

+Yes, however matching in kind donations need to be a reasonably-related timeline.

 Does this cover parking lot if you need to expand?

-This is not an allowable expense under DHS funds
+This is not an allowable expense under DHS funds.
+This is an allowable expense under the IWD matching grant.

 If you have applied previously can I copy the same application for the narrative information and update the amounts needed?